SilviaEiden/bikesharing/README.md

 ![5usertrip_gender](Images/5usertrip_gender.png)

 In this visualization, a heatmap is created showing the number of bike trips for each type of user and gender for each day of the week.
 Along the x-axis is the gender, and the y-axis is the user type and the start time filtered by the weekday.
 The heatmap can be filtered by user type and gender as well.
-As noted earlier, the user type is identified as customer or subscriber.
+As noted earlier, the user type is identified as customer and subscriber.
 The darker the block the higher the number of trips.
 For example, the highest number of bike trips are on Thursdays recorded at 259,316 by subscribers identified as male.

 <p>&nbsp;</p>